jordanttay1/DataWizards/CONTRIBUTING.md

 This project leverages Plotly Dash to serve a web app.

-Execute `make serve` to start running a local server of the app for testing.
+Execute `make serve_dev` to start running a local server of the app for testing.
+Or execute `make serve` to serve the site similar to production.

 ## Deploy

 This project is deployed on GCP.
-Once `gcloud` is installed locally, execute `make deploy` to deploy the app on GCP.
+Once `gcloud` is installed and configured locally, execute `make deploy` to deploy the app on GCP.